Molochnikov/FateHack/README.md

 * simplicity in randomness, no need to know game formulas and equations
 * YASD is hard to do (except with destroy feature)

-#### Programming features for using as engine for other Arduboy roguelikes:
+#### Programming features for using as library for other Arduboy roguelikes:
 * pathfinding algorithm for generating caves
 * scene builder
 * object builder